GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "Some days, I feel like a JPEG file in a Word document."
+Quote of the day : "I don't have a problem with authority, authority has a problem with me."

 ### My freelance developer site creation